Toward a Theory of Phase Transitions in Quantum Control Landscapes: Critical behavior at the quantum speed limit

 \section{Critical behavior at the quantum speed limit}

-In Sec.~\ref{sec:LMC}, we presented numerical evidence supporting the relation between the control landscape phase transition at $T{=}T_\text{QSL}$ and the formation of an infinite dimensional optimal level set lying in the zero-infidelity hyperplane.
+In Sec.~\ref{sec:LMC}, we presented numerical results showing the relation between the control landscape phase transition at $T{=}T_\text{QSL}$ and the formation of an infinite dimensional optimal level set lying in the zero-infidelity hyperplane.
 So far this analysis was purely numerical, and little intuition about the general structure of this infinite-dimensional manifold was given.

 In this section, we complement the numerical study, limited by construction to finite-size ($L{<}\infty$) systems, with an analytical characterization of the optimal level set and the associated $T_\text{QSL}$ transition.
 In particular, we shed new light on the nature of the non-analytic points in the order parameters $q_\text{BB}(T),\, q(T)$ visible in Figs.~\ref{fig:SD} and \ref{fig:LMC_E_q}.
-Eventually, we explicitly discuss the analytical prediction for the single-qubit problem, where the optimal protocol for $T{\le}T_\text{QSL}$, $s_{\Delta_0(T)}$, is known exactly.

-In general, the following analysis can be applied whenever one is able to ``follow", as $T$ is increased, an isolated locally-optimal protocol as its infidelity vanishes (more generally, when the cost-function reaches its minimum value).
-In this situation, one may center the infidelity expansion around the locally-optimal protocol and consider its coefficients as functions of $T$.
+In what follows, we focus on the properties of the infidelity landscape that are independent of the controlled quantum system at the quantum speed limit transition.
+Similar to Ginzburg-Landau's theory of phase transitions, we set up an analytical theory and relate the scaling in $\Delta T {=} T{-}T_\text{QSL}$ of coefficients in the infidelity expansion (carrying information about the local geometry of the landscape) to the critical behavior of the order parameters $q(T),q_\text{BB}(T)$, in the limit $\Delta T\to0^+$.